gaomd/docker-ikev2-vpn-server/README.md

 ## Technical Details

-Upon container creation, a single *shared secrets* was generated for authentication purpose, zero *certificate*, zero *username+password combination*, simple life.
+Upon container creation, a *shared secret* was generated for authentication purpose, no *certificate*, *username*, or *password* was ever used, simple life.

 ## License